ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### Receiving
 The message should be delivered to the object referenced by `to-desc` with the arguments specified in `args`.
-As the message is a `op:deliver`, the sender is expecting a result.
+As the message is an `op:deliver`, the sender is expecting a result.
 This result should be delivered to the object specified by `resolve-me-desc` when available.